cglesner/100-days-of-py/README.md

 broke when I implemented a equality method for the later.
 Have to be careful to test how code changes to a smaller component affect a larger component.

+Day 16 (2019-07-08):
+* Tried to implement polynomial reduction.
+Not yet successful.